freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 650.1

-Yes, they all made it here.
+They all made it here.
 Go back to the `website` folder so you can delete the original files.

 #### HINTS